Paul McCartney: 1970–1981: Wings

 After the departure of McCullough and Seiwell in 1973, the McCartneys and Laine recorded Band on the Run.
 The album was the first of seven platinum Wings LPs.
 It was a US and UK number one, the band's first to top the charts in both countries and the first ever to reach Billboard magazine's charts on three separate occasions.
 One of the best-selling releases of the decade, it remained on the UK charts for 124 weeks.
 Rolling Stone named it one of the Best Albums of the Year for 1973, and in 1975, Paul McCartney and Wings won the Grammy Award for Best Pop Vocal Performance for the song "Band on the Run", and Geoff Emerick won the Grammy for Best Engineered Recording for the album.
 In 1974, Wings achieved a second US number-one single with the title track.
 The album also included the top-ten hits "Jet" and "Helen Wheels", and earned the 418th spot on Rolling Stone's list of the 500 Greatest Albums of All Time.
 In 1974, McCartney hired guitarist Jimmy McCulloch and drummer Geoff Britton to replace McCullough and Seiwell.
 Britton subsequently quit during recording sessions in 1975 and was replaced by Joe English.

 Wings followed Band on the Run with the chart-topping albums Venus and Mars (1975) and Wings at the Speed of Sound (1976).
 In 1975, they began the fourteen-month Wings Over the World Tour, which included stops in the UK, Australia, Europe and the US.
 The tour marked the first time McCartney performed Beatles songs live with Wings, with five in the two-hour set list: "I've Just Seen a Face", "Yesterday", "Blackbird", "Lady Madonna" and "The Long and Winding Road".
 Following the second European leg of the tour and extensive rehearsals in London, the group undertook an ambitious US arena tour that yielded the US number-one live triple LP Wings over America.

-In September 1977, the McCartneys had their third child, a son they named James.
+In September 1977, the McCartneys' third child was born, a son they named James.
 In November, the Wings song "Mull of Kintyre", co-written with Laine, was quickly becoming one of the best-selling singles in UK chart history.
 The most successful single of McCartney's solo career, it achieved double the sales of the previous record holder, "She Loves You", and went on to sell 2.5 million copies and hold the UK sales record until the 1984 charity single, "Do They Know It's Christmas?"